The moment I open the door, I know.

 ‘I’m here, Granny.
 As I promised you.
 By your side.
 You don’t have to be scared at all.
 With me by your side, you don’t have to fear anything.
 You know that, don’t you?’

 My stomach clumps together, and I know he is right.
 I’ve known it since I opened this door.
 So I take a deep breath.
-‘What would you to if it was your own mother?’
+‘What would you do if it were your own mother?’

 ‘I wouldn’t let her suffer.’